PySport/kloppy/README.md

 pip install kloppy
 ```

+### <a name="models"></a>Standardized models
+Most providers use different names for the same thing.
+This module tries to model the real world as much as possible.
+Understandable models are important and in some cases this means performance is subordinate to models that are easy to
+reason about.
+Please browse to source of `domain.models` to find our the models that are available.

 ### <a name="deserializing"></a>Deserializing data
 When working with tracking- or event data we need to deserialize it from the format the provider uses.